-Project MUSE provides searchable, full text access to more than 100 academic journals.
+Project MUSE provides searchable, full text access to hundreds of academic journals.
 It covers the fields of literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, and many others.

 Provides references to journal articles, handbooks, and encyclopedias related to communication and mass media.
 Communication & Mass Media Complete offers full text for over 200 titles and contains citation coverage for additional sources

 This broad-based set surveys clothing, body adornment, and examines the origins of clothing, the development of fabrics and technologies, and the social meanings of dress.
 It also presents information on representative costumes from a wide variety of historical eras, which are frequently the topic of student research.
 Topics range from the bustle, sari, and toga to Polyester and body piercing.
 The short entries explain the history of garments (necktie, codpiece, cocktail dress, bathing suit, burqua, Nehru jacket), techniques and manufactures (batik, dry cleaning, zipper, stone washing), body adornment (makeup, mask, tattoo, wig), and important persons and institutions (Coco Chanel, Edith Head, Yves Saint-Laurent, Fashion Institute of Technology).
 The longer essays provide cultural context: class, gender, sumptuary laws, costume design for stage and screen, advertising; fashion careers; ecclesiastical dress; military uniforms; etc. The set includes a comprehensive general index in the last volume, a timeline, and a topical outline.